What is the new American Airlines plane in 2024?

 It has seating arrangements for 100 to 150 passengers, operates on domestic routes, and also expands new city pairs in the international market.

 Like other regional carriers, American Airlines also had to operate older Bombardier CRJ regional aircraft due to the acquisition of other airlines in the past decades.
 However, these planes are old and have higher fuel consumption and maintenance requirements compared to newer models.
-To replace them with the newer A220 models will be efficiency gains from engine, aerodynamic and even light weight material.
+To replace them with the newer A220 models will be efficiency gains from engine, aerodynamics, and even lightweight material.

 Conclusion